Populist Party (United States): Legacy

 According to Gene Clanton's study of Kansas, populism and progressivism had a few similarities but different bases of support.
-Both opposed corruption and trusts.
+Both opposed trusts.
 Populism emerged earlier and came out of the farm community.
-It was radically egalitarian in favor of the disadvantaged classes.
+It was radically egalitarian in favor.
 It was weak in the towns and cities except in labor unions.
 Progressivism, on the other hand, was a later movement.
 It emerged after the 1890s from the urban business and professional communities.
 Most of its activists had opposed populism.
 It was elitist, and emphasized education and expertise.
 Its goals were to enhance efficiency, reduce waste, and enlarge the opportunities for upward social mobility.
 However, some former Populists changed their emphasis after 1900 and supported progressive reforms.

 Debate by historians

-Since the 1890s historians have vigorously debated the nature of Populism.
+Since the 1890s, historians have vigorously debated the nature of Populism.
 Some historians see the populists as forward-looking liberal reformers, others as reactionaries trying to recapture an idyllic and utopian past.
-For some they were radicals out to restructure American life, and for others they were economically hard-pressed agrarians seeking government relief.
+For some, they were radicals out to restructure American life, and for others, they were economically hard-pressed agrarians seeking government relief.
 Much recent scholarship emphasizes Populism's debt to early American republicanism.
 Clanton (1991) stresses that Populism was "the last significant expression of an old radical tradition that derived from Enlightenment sources that had been filtered through a political tradition that bore the distinct imprint of Jeffersonian, Jacksonian, and Lincolnian democracy."
 This tradition emphasized human rights over the cash nexus of the Gilded Age's dominant ideology.

 Frederick Jackson Turner and a succession of western historians depicted the Populists as responding to the closure of the frontier.
 Turner wrote: